Make-School-Courses/MOB-2.2-Game-Development/Assignments/Project.md

 ## Description

 This term we covered topics that gave you the tools needed to build a mobile game.
-Wether you do it with SpriteKit or take the challenge with SceneKit, by the end of the term you'll have a working version of a game that not only is visually attractive but is also fun and engages users.
+By the end of the term you'll have a working version of a game that not only is visually attractive but is also fun and engages users.

 ## Learning Outcomes
 By completing this project, you should be able to: